DEFRA/software-development-standards/docs/standards/node_standards.md

 Or add the three lines directly to your global npm configuration file at `~/.npmrc`.

+> There may be scenarios where it would be advantageous to bypass the seven day release age requirement, such as when you need to immediately patch a vulnerability.
+In these cases, you should do appropriate due diligence on the package and its publisher before installing it, and consider temporarily disabling the setting if necessary.
+You can bypass the setting for a single install command with `--min-release-age=0`.

 ### Server framework
 - Our standard framework is [Hapi](https://hapijs.com/).
 - Be aware of the [Hapi support timeline](https://hapi.dev/support/#plans).